+"There's a lot more niche stuff.
+We love that downtown."

-"7 "We really ne "It's hard for small shops to make it- but those are what makes "More non-chain coffee shops.
+"It's hard for small shops to make it- but those are what makes Rochester unique."

+"More non-chain coffee shops.
 Did you get that?
-Seriously." aw.
-Anything that gets process, that communal n get involved and shows " a date, or as Rochester unique."
+Seriously."
+"Diversity and inclusiveness is a big to us.
+We just moved here.
+With the more people who come here, hopefully the more diverse it'll get."
+"We really need our bookstore back, it was the thing to do, after a date, or as an inbetween things thing.
+An independent, real bookstore."

 "Festivals are a big draw.
-A people involved in the pro- feel, where people can ge participate.
-I love the show need our back, it was o do, after as an innings thing. ndent, real e what make chains."
+Anything that gets people involved in the process, that communal feel, where people can get involved and participate.
+I love the shows."

+"The one-off shops are what make this place unique.
+No chains."

-THEME KEEP IT UNIQUE
+THEME: KEEP IT UNIQUE